 - Attended free performances and danced with locals in Cuba.

 Paying for experiences or activities can add up quickly, especially if you're travelling as a family.
 Make use of family passes (if available).
 Look out for special deals and discount coupons.
-If you travel in a group, you may also pay to book a private tour and share the cost.
-Definitely shop around.
+If you travel in a group, it may also pay to book a private tour and share the cost.
+Shop around - here are some of the service providers we have used and can recommend:

 Restaurants (even in tourist hotspots) often have special lunch offers (for example, a three-course meal for EUR10).
 Portion sizes in many parts of the world are usually quite substantial, so we often share a three-course meal.
 The same applies if you go out for dinner: Order a starter or salad and a main, and that's usually enough for two people.
 An added benefit: there is less food waste.

-Paul and I tend to only eat out once a day (sometimes only once a week), usually at lunchtime.
-This allows us to experience local cuisine while taking advantage of awesome lunch deals.
+Experiencing the local cuisine is one of the reasons why WE travel… Paul and I tend to only eat out once a day (sometimes only once a week), usually at lunchtime.
+This allows us to try local dishes while taking advantage of awesome lunch deals.
 It also means we don’t have to roam around unknown parts of town every night in search of a restaurant.

 How to save money on accommodation